 Event History Analysis with Stata, by Hans-Peter Blossfeld, Katrin Golsch, and Götz Rohwer, presents survival analysis from a social science perspective.
-Introducing the mathematics and statistics of survival analysis, along with substantive discussions of social science data–specific issues, the authors give examples throughout using Stata (version 9) and data from the German Life History Study.
+Introducing the mathematics and statistics of survival analysis, along with substantive discussions of social science data issues, the authors give examples throughout using Stata (version 15) and data from the German Life History Study.
 The text covers both basic and advanced topics, from an introduction to life tables to fitting parametric models with unobserved heterogeneity.
-The authors aptly illustrate the entire research path required in applying event history analysis, from the initial problems of recording event-oriented data, to data organization, to software applications, to interpreting results.
+The authors aptly illustrate the entire research path required in applying event history analysis, from the initial problems of recording event-oriented data to data organization, software applications, and interpreting results.

 Preface